daijro/camoufox/README.md

 - Full integration of Playwright's Juggler ✅
 - Patches from LibreWolf & Ghostery to remove Mozilla services ✅
 - Optimized for memory and speed ✅
+- Stays up to date with the latest Firefox version ⌚

 #### What's planned?